 Litigation recoveries and other recoveries may include, but are not limited to: Recovery agreements of less than $20 million which are not subject to public disclosure; transfers from debtor’s estate (securities, bank account, interest and dividends, closeout proceeds); sale of debtor’s assets (sports tickets, bank debt participation, market making business); administrative subtenant rent revenue; refunds (BLM Air Charter, deposits, dues/subscriptions, vendors, insurance/workers comp, political contributions); recoveries (donation settlements, vendor preferences, employees, taxing authorities, class actions, NASDAQ, NYSE, transaction fees); earnings on SIPA Trustee's investments; interest on SIPA Trustee's savings accounts.

 On February 18, 2010, the United States Bankruptcy Court for the Southern District of New York approved a pre-litigation settlement between the SIPA Trustee and the estate of Norman F. Levy.
-This settlement resulted in the return of $220 million (the “Norman Levy Settlement”).
+This settlement resulted in the return of $220 million (the Norman Levy Settlement).
 Certain customers moved to set aside the Court’s order approving the Norman Levy settlement.
 The Bankruptcy Court denied the motion, and the claimants filed an appeal in United States District Court on April 11, 2011.
 On February 16, 2012, the District Court upheld the Bankruptcy Court’s earlier ruling approving the SIPA Trustee's settlement with the Levy family.
 The District Court’s ruling was appealed to the United States Court of Appeals for the Second Circuit, which affirmed the judgment of the District Court.
-However, the time period to challenge the Circuit Court’s ruling in the Supreme Court of the United States has not expired and, as a result, the $220 million must remain in reserve and cannot be distributed to BLMIS customers until the settlement reaches a final, unappealable conclusion.
+On March 21, 2013, the period to challenge the Circuit Court’s ruling expired and the settlement became final, and unappealable.
+The $220 million was included in the Customer Fund and the SIPA Trustee requested its inclusion in the fourth interim distribution to BLMIS customers with allowed claims.
+The fourth pro rata interim distribution was approved by the Court and commenced on May 5, 2014.

 Litigation recoveries and other recoveries may include, but are not limited to: Recovery agreements of less than $20 million which are not subject to public disclosure; transfers from debtor’s estate (securities, bank account, interest and dividends, closeout proceeds); sale of debtor’s assets (sports tickets, bank debt participation, market making business); administrative subtenant rent revenue; refunds (BLM Air Charter, deposits, dues/subscriptions, vendors, insurance/workers comp, political contributions); recoveries (donation settlements, vendor preferences, employees, taxing authorities, class actions, NASDAQ, NYSE, transaction fees); earnings on SIPA Trustee's investments; interest on SIPA Trustee's savings accounts.